 For all children and young people: a pre-release meeting should be held at least ten days prior to liberation.
 This meeting should be chaired by a representative from the local authority where the child ordinarily resides and include the child or young person, their family (where appropriate), Personal Officer and YOI staff, the Lead Professional and other relevant professionals, including those who will work with the young person on release.
 It is important that information from this meeting is available to the Case Management Board.

 All children or young people should agree a Community Integration Plan (CIP) prior to their release.
 This will include agreed priorities and identified contacts for community supports upon release.
 The Lead Professional must be involved in this planning and receive the CIP when the young person is released, which should be reflected in the Child’s Plan.

 It is the responsibility of the Lead Professional to ensure post-release community supports as detailed in the Child’s Plan are in place and are coordinated (Scottish Government, 2011).

 The research findings on effective post-release plans and support as detailed under secure care – transitions also apply to young people leaving custody.

-Prior to release, the Young Offender Institution Health Centre will:
+Prior to release, the Young Offender Institution Health Centre should: